Insights and Updates

 Two Methods to Calculate Days Sales Outstanding: Simple vs. Countback

-While the standard DSO formula works well for most businesses, there are actually two primary methods for calculating days sales outstanding.
+While the standard DSO formula works well for most businesses, there are two primary methods for calculating days sales outstanding.

 The Simple DSO Method